Townies

-Townies is an American sitcom that aired on ABC from September to December 1996.
+Townies is an American television sitcom that aired on ABC from September 18 to December 4, 1996.
 Created by Matthew Carlson, the series stars Molly Ringwald, Jenna Elfman, and Lauren Graham.

 Synopsis

 Set in Gloucester, Massachusetts, Townies follows the lives of three 20-something lifelong friends who work in a restaurant together.
+No matter how badly they want to leave for the big city, something is always tying them down.